The Noise (song): Background and release

 On July 30, 2025, fashion e-commerce website Zozotown announced Zozofes, to commemorate the 20th anniversary of the website, to be held at K-Arena Yokohama on October 12 and 13.
-It is described as a special event that "combines fashion and music", centered on the theme of "Y2K".
+It was described as a special event that "combines fashion and music", centered on the theme of "Y2K".
 The first lineup to perform on October 13 was revealed concurrently, with Le Sserafim and Yoasobi.
 The event stated that the attending artists would perform a collaborative song for the commemoration.

-On September 22, a collaborative song by Le Sserafim and Yoasobi was unveiled, titled "The Noise".
-The song was released on September 26, while an accompanying music video for the song is scheduled to premiere sometimes.
+On September 22, a collaborative song by Le Sserafim and Yoasobi was unveiled, titled "The Noise", and was released on September 26.

 Composition

 "The Noise" contains a sample of Yoasobi's 2019 single "Yoru ni Kakeru" and the producer team Tokyo Coffee Break handled the partially new lyrics, remixing, and re-arrangement, fusing the city pop and Y2K styles, which suited Zozofes's theme.
 Compared to the original, the song was transformed to a slower BPM, and a "sweet and soft" soul and R&B sound.
 Ikura sang the original lyrics, while Le Sserafim sang the newly written lyrics.